djculex/xoopssecure/docs/readme.txt

 Now that is ahead xoops versions, and goes to 2.6.0, you should download xoops 2.5.7 and use with this latest version.

-Therefore recommended not to use ModuleBuilder 1.91, with previous versions, to xoops 2.5.7
+Therefore, recommended not to use ModuleBuilder 1.91 with previous versions, to xoops 2.5.7